 The Strategic Housing Land Availability Assessment (SHLAA) Interim Position Paper 2017 is an update since the last SHLAA report from November 2015.
 It takes account of completions for 2016-17 and the current 5 year supply of sites from 2018-19 to 2022-23.

 We worked with Government to produce a Brownfield Register pilot that was published in June 2016.
-We have now published the full Brownfield Register as required within the regulations (publication date 21 December 2017).
+Following the initial publication of the full Register in December 2017, we have now published an update to the Brownfield Register as required within the regulations (publication date 19 December 2018).
 This register will be maintained by the Council and will be reviewed within each year in accordance with the regulations.